shuozhixu/Modelling_2024/README.md

 where Lx', Ly', and Lz' are taken at the step 10000, while Lx, Ly, and Lz are taken at step 0.
 Record the result.

-Then repeat the equation above, but using Lx', Ly', and Lz' at steps 9900, 9800, 9700, and 9600 respectively.
-In total, you get five lattice parameters.
-Calculate the mean of the five numbers, and that is the lattice parameter for random CoCrNi at 350 K.
+Then repeat the equation above, but using Lx', Ly', and Lz' at steps 9900, 9800 , ..., and 9100, respectively.
+In total, you get ten lattice parameters.
+Calculate the mean of the ten numbers, and that is the lattice parameter for random CoCrNi at 350 K.

 You will also find a newly generated file `data.relax`, which will be used later for the elastic constants calculations.